A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Introduction

 \section{Introduction}

 Image segmentation entails pixel-wise classification of data, effectively delineating objects and regions of interest~\citep{Szeliski2010ComputerV}.
-The advent of convolutional neural networks (CNNs) has led to major breakthroughs in this domain, with deep learning-based methods achieving state-of-the-art performance on large-scale datasets~\citep{unet,Shelhamer2014FullyCN,Badrinarayanan2015SegNetAD}, obtaining impressive scores with large-scale segmentation datasets~\citep{coco, cordts_cityscapes_2016, gta5}.
-However, these models typically rely on strong assumptions and significant relaxations of the Bayesian learning paradigm, neglecting the uncertainty associated with their predictions.
-This lack of uncertainty modeling reduces both the reliability and interpretability of the predictions.
-In high-stakes applications, such as autonomous driving or medical diagnosis, this can have severe consequences.
-For instance, misclassifying adjacent objects in autonomous driving or overlooking uncertainty in lesion classification can both lead to critical decision-making errors.
+The advent of convolutional neural networks (CNNs) has led to major breakthroughs in this domain~\citep{unet,Shelhamer2014FullyCN,Badrinarayanan2015SegNetAD}, obtaining impressive scores with large-scale segmentation datasets~\citep{coco, cordts_cityscapes_2016, gta5}.
+However, these models typically rely on strong assumptions and significant relaxations of the Bayesian learning paradigm, neglecting the uncertainty associated within their predictions.
+This lack of uncertainty modeling reduces both the reliability and interpretability of these predictions.
+In high-stake applications, such as autonomous driving or medical diagnosis, this can have severe consequences.
+For instance, misclassifying objects in autonomous driving or overlooking uncertainty in lesion classification can both lead to critical decision-making errors.